jesuzsh/gotana/README.md

 # Gotana
-> Client to access match data for users in the game, Halo: Infinite.
+> Client to access a user's match data in the game, Halo: Infinite.

 ## Functionality
 Each of the following steps are done concurrently.